 You might genuinely want to know why a particular team member dislikes phone calls or goes for a run at lunchtime, but it matters how you ask.
 “How come you’re never here for lunch?” sounds confrontational and critical.
 “Does getting some exercise during your break help you focus?” is much more inquisitive and can set the stage for an open dialogue about how that particular employee works best.
 Always remember that the goal is to learn more about how you can support your team members and encourage them to perform their best.

-It’s not easy to manage a multi-generational workforce, but the benefits can be stunning.
+It’s not easy to manage millennials and a multi-generational workforce, but the benefits can be stunning.
 Strive for openness, understanding, and engagement.
 You will go a long way towards creating a collaborative workgroup across the generational divides.

 Ready to hire?